Capital gains tax

 Investors' Relief (IR)

 IR is aimed at external investors (other than certain employees or officers of the company) in unlisted trading companies.
-To qualify for the 10% CGT rate under ‘investors’ relief’ the following conditions need to be met:
+To qualify for the 10% CGT rate under 'investors' relief' (increasing to 14% and 18% as for BADR) the following conditions need to be met:

-An individual’s qualifying gains for IR are subject to a lifetime cap of £10 million.
+An individual's qualifying gains for IR are subject to a lifetime cap of £1 million (reduced from £10 million for qualifying disposals made on or after 30 October 2024).

 Share identification rules